dainlp/biolaysumm-bionlp2023/README.md

 * Note that the given dataset in data/ contains only sample files, showing the needed format

 ## License
-The code in this repository is open-sourced under the Apache 2.0 license.
+The code in this repository is open-sourced under the CC BY 4.0 license.
 See the [LICENSE](LICENSE) file for details.